-- Video-conferencing technology ensures that timely and qualitative consultations between colleagues and visits with patients continue despite distance and weather.
+- Video-conferencing technology that ensures timely and qualitative consultations between colleagues and visits with patients continues despite distance and weather;

-- Strengthening the clinical trial program has improved access to care for patients throughout Southeast New Brunswick and beyond.
+- Strengthening the clinical trial program and improving access to care for patients throughout Southeast New Brunswick and beyond;

-- Platelet agitator, saving time and resources to ensure blood products are available on-site and at the proper temperatures.
+- A platelet agitator, saving time and resources to ensure blood products are available on-site and at the proper temperatures;

-- Finally, practical items such as sleeper chairs make the long stays more comfortable for loved ones.
+- Practical items such as sleeper chairs, which make long stays more comfortable for loved ones;